 Developed to enhance the profit and loss statements of the battery industry.

-A tall upright machine useful for suddenly snatching flat metal bar stock out of your hands so that it smacks you in the chest and flings your beer across the room, splattering it against that freshly painted drying part you meticulously prepared and painted.
+A tall upright machine useful for suddenly snatching flat metal bar stock out of your hands so that it smacks you in the chest and flings your beer across the room, splattering it against that fender, fuel tank, etc., that is drying, that you meticulously prepared and painted.